amchelle/amchelle.github.io/_posts/2023-01-15-sourdough-sandwich-bread.md

     2. **Autolyse.** Mix salt into dough and let sit for 30 minutes.
     3. **Stretch and fold.** Perform a stretch and fold and let sit covered for 30 minutes.
 Repeat step up to two more times.
     4. **Bulk fermentation.** Leave dough covered for ~12-13 hours (overnight) after your start step 2.
     5. **Shape.** Grease the inside of loaf pan.
 Gently shape dough into a rectangle and pull to the width of your pan.
 Roll up dough and place seam side down.
-Cover with damp dishtowel and let sit for 2 hours.
+Cover with damp dish towel and let sit for 2 hours.
     6. **Bake.** Preheat oven to 400°F. Bake for 35 minutes or until golden brown.
 Let sit for 10 minutes and then remove from pan and let sit for at least 1 hour.
 ---